 ☞ See Also: Things To Do in Chiang Mai – A List of 17 Highlights

 3. Go On a Snorkeling Cruise

-In addition to seeing turtles (which you’d expect on the Turtle Island), you might also spot black tip reef sharks and blue spotted rays.
+In addition to seeing turtles (which you’d expect on Turtle Island), you might also spot black-tip reef sharks and blue-spotted rays.
 I’m a big fan of diving, but the snorkeling in Koh Tao is pretty awesome as well.
 It’s certainly easier and cheaper, too!